PaulIsmael/Excel-and-Tableau-Project/README.md

 This project serves as a testament to my data analyst skills and my ability to convert raw data into valuable insights and visualizations.

+- **License**

+This project is licensed under the MIT License - you are free to use, share, and modify the code, but please provide proper attribution and adhere to the terms of the license.

 For more detailed information, explore the [full project README](link_to_readme) in this repository.